 Nevada follows a comparative negligence theory, but it is different from California’s negligence theory.
 Nevada follows a modified comparative negligence rule.
 This modified rule states that plaintiff could recover in a personal injury case as long as plaintiff is not at fault for more than 50% for their injuries.
 If plaintiff is liable more than 50% of their injuries, then plaintiff will not recover anything.

 If you believe you or a loved one have a claim for negligence against a defendant, contact our experienced team of personal injury attorneys to determine the best legal strategy to take in order to ensure the maximum compensation for you.
 Whether you are located in California or Nevada, we have offices located in major cities to better assist you.
 Call us for a free consultation today.
 At your consultation, we can determine your best legal claim, and best legal strategy.
-To read about our experience in negligence cases, along with learning about our team, please visit our page here or contact us today for a free case consultation.
+To read about our experience in negligence cases, along with learning about our team, please contact us today for a free case consultation.